krvoigt/nlh-app/README.md

 ## Requirements

-You need PHP 7 with cURL and DOMDocument installed (`apt-get install php-curl php-xml`).
+You need PHP 7 with cURL, DOMDocument and gd installed (`apt-get install php-curl php-xml php-gd`).

 Also see http://symfony.com/doc/current/reference/requirements.html.